ambitioninc/django-entity/README.md

         pass

 ### active()
 Returns only active entities.
+This function is available in the Entity model manager, the Entity model, and on lists of entities from the get_sub_entities or get_super_entities functions.

 ### inactive()
 Returns only inactive entities.
+This function is available in the Entity model manager, the Entity model, and on lists of entities from the get_sub_entities or get_super_entities functions.

 ### is_type(*entity_types)
 Return all entities that have one of the entity types provided.
+This function is available in the Entity model manager, the Entity model, and on lists of entities from the get_sub_entities or get_super_entities functions.

 ### is_not_type(*entity_types)
 Return all entities that do not have the entity types provided.
+This function is available in the Entity model manager, the Entity model, and on lists of entities from the get_sub_entities or get_super_entities functions.

 ### intersect_super_entities(*super_entities)
 Given a list of super entity arguments, filter the entities by the intersection of their super entity groups.
-This function can be executed on the model manager or on a queryset.
+This function can be executed on the model manager, on an existing queryset, the model level, or on lists of entities from the get_sub_entities and get_super_entities functions.

 For example, if one wishes to filter all of the Account entities by the ones that belong to Group A and Group B, the code would look like this: